|Burke Library at Union Theological Seminary|

 Some material in this collection may be protected by copyright and other rights.
 Information concerning copyright, fair use, and reproduction requests can be consulted at Columbia's Copyright Advisory Office.

-Item description, MRL 10: Jewish Christian relations records, 1889-1927, box #, folder #, The Burke Library at Union Theological Seminary, Columbia University in the City of New York.
+Item description, MRL 10: Missionary Research Library collection on missions to Jews, 1889-1927, box #, folder #, The Burke Library at Union Theological Seminary, Columbia University in the City of New York.

 About the Finding Aid / Processing Information